Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What is the difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
   - **Explanation:**
+function Person(){} is a function declaration for creating a constructor function. var person = Person(); invokes the function immediately, assigning its return value (if any) to person. var person = new Person(); creates a new instance of Person using the new keyword.
   - **Use:**
   - **Example:**
   - **Source:**